InnoverseTeam/.github/profile/README.md

 # InnoverseTeam
-- Innoverse is a project for recreate Miiverse but better.
+- Innoverse is a project for recreate Miiverse Applications for Wii U, 3DS and Desktop.
 - This project created by cedkeChat01.

 # For more information